 Costs for Invention Development, Patents and Licensing

 But it is possible to give an example.
-Following is our estimate for the costs of taking a simple new invention concept from idea stage, through drawings, patents, prototypes, pilot production, licensing and manufacturing using Invention City and its providers.
+Following is a rough estimate for the costs and time of taking a simple new invention concept from idea stage, through drawings, patents, prototypes, pilot production, licensing and manufacturing using third party providers.

 Invention services are not like Big Macs.
 The quality of patent writing, prototyping, negotiating and other services can vary tremendously from one provider to another.
 Higher prices can sometimes mean higher quality but often they don't.
 Here's a post on some things to consider when choosing an invention company and service provider.

 - Note: The costs shown here are for inventors following a Do-It-Yourself path where they keep control and 100% ownership of their invention concept.
 If you submit your invention to Invention City and we license it from you, then you do not pay for expenses such as these.

 We've broken the process down into three stages:

 STAGE 1: Concept Presentation - Create drawings that help to explain it.
 Research prior art.
 File a provisional patent.
 Create a simple animation video and web page/sales sheet to share with prospective partners, investors and licensees.
 This stage corresponds with the services typically provided by many invention companies.
 Estimated Cost: $2,000-$10,000+ Time: 1-3 months+

 STAGE 2: Working Prototype - Refine the concept with industrial design.
 Build a working prototype that can be tested by users.
 Create demonstration video and updated web page/sales sheet to share with prospective partners and licensees.
 Estimated Cost: $5,000-$20,000+ Time: 3 months - 1 year+